 Winston Erevelles, Ph.D.

-Dean, Science, Engineering and Technology
+Dean of the School of Science, Engineering and Technology

 Human Subjects Research

 The University’s Institutional Review Board (IRB) approves and monitors all research involving human subjects to ensure that psychological, social, physical, legal, ethical or moral harm to the subjects is avoided or minimized.
-If you are concerned about the well-being of an individual or individuals who are subjects of research being conducted by any member of the St. Mary’s community, please report your concerns by emailing or calling the chair of the university’s IRB.
+If you are concerned about the well-being of an individual or individuals who are subjects of research being conducted by any member of the St. Mary’s community, please report your concerns by emailing or calling the chair of the University’s IRB.